slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A social movement that only moves people is merely a revolt.
 A movement that changes both people and institutions is a revolution."
 -- Martin Luther King Jr*

-> *"Progress isn't made by early risers.
-It's made by lazy men trying to find easier ways to do something."
+> *"Progress isn’t made by early risers.
+It’s made by lazy men trying to find easier ways to do something."
 -- Robert Heinlein*

 > *"Every joke is a tiny revolution."